How it Works

 - participants are required to bring some tools and supplies

 - offered once a year at locations to be determined annually

 Fee for PBA: $942 (fees are subject change annually)

-Date of PBA: To be scheduled for 2021
+Date of PBA: 2022 Dates to be announced

 Applicants have three attempts to successfully complete the DTETPA components.